 - Better networking

-Human Contact – this might sound funny, but if you have been home looking after young children or ailing adults, going into freelancing will likely feel like an extension of your isolation.
-One of the things that women value is human connection and that is much more likely to happen when you take a salaried part-time job.
-That said, remember interviewing for a job is as much about interviewing them as they are interviewing you.
-Make sure you ask a potential employer about their work culture and/or ask for a tour of the office and the chance to speak with a few of the team.
-The last thing you want to do if you are trying to escape isolation is to work in an office where no one speaks to each other!
+Human Contact This might sound funny, but if you have been home looking after young children or ailing adults, going into freelancing will likely feel like an extension of your isolation.
+One of the things that women value is human connection and that is much more likely to happen when you take a salaried part-time job (even in our current virtual working environment).
+That said, remember that interviewing for a job is as much about interviewing them as they are interviewing you.
+Make sure you ask a potential employer about their work culture and for the chance to speak with a few of the team.
+The last thing you want to do if you are trying to escape isolation is to work in a culture where no one speaks to each other!

-Job Security – is not given, especially in this Brexit environment.
+Job Security Is not given, especially in this post-Brexit, COVID-19 environment.
 However, companies who offer salaries with paid holiday, pensions and have training budgets are more established and less likely to buckle under the pressure of a difficult economy.
-That said, if you are made redundant, there is usually a redundancy package (but check your contract to be sure as in the UK, this often only kicks in after you’ve worked for 2 years).
+That said, if you are made redundant, there is usually a redundancy package (but check your contract to be sure as in the UK, this often only kicks in after you’ve worked for two years).
 Freelancers do not benefit from this at all because they aren’t considered employees.
 So even if you freelance for the same company for several years, if they no longer need you, legally you are not be entitled to a redundancy package.

-Better networking – established companies mean established clients, you’ll get to connect with people within the company you work for and also with their existing client list.
-You’ll likely connect with people in more powerful positions than you which can be great for career advancement later on.
-As a freelancer, you are 100% responsible for your network and often few women have clients from the get go, so you’ll have to go out and hustle for them – which is entirely doable, but it does delay your ability to earn as you have to find the clients first, then negotiate a contract and then deliver on it.
+Better networking Eestablished companies mean established clients, you’ll get to connect with people within the company you work for and also with their existing client list.
+You’ll likely connect with people in more powerful positions than you, which can be great for career advancement later on.
+As a freelancer, you are 100% responsible for your network and often few women have clients from the get-go, so you’ll have to hustle for them –which is entirely doable, but it does delay your ability to earn as you have to find the clients first, then negotiate a contract and then deliver on it.